nazarovsa/TGMiniAppAuth/README.md

 });
 ```

-Then use the policy in your controllers:
+Use the policy in your controllers:

 ```csharp
 [Authorize(Policy = "PremiumUsers")]